Rapptz/discord.py/docs/guide/reactions.rst

 Removing a reaction
 ~~~~~~~~~~~~~~~~~~~~~

-It is also possible to remove reactions from a message.

-It is similar to adding a reaction, but you must also specify a member to remove the reaction from.
+Removing reactions is similar to adding a reaction, but you must also specify a member to remove the reaction from.
 This can be anything that meets the abc :class:`~abc.Snowflake`, like :class:`~discord.Member` or :class:`~discord.Object`.
+This means that you cannot pass simply only an id, and you must instead pass something with an ``id`` attribute.

 .. code-block:: python3